-The Board meets regularly and is responsible for making decisions about the business, affairs and management of City Building, although there are a limited number of important decisions that Glasgow City Council has reserved for itself e.g. a fundament change in the business (such as moving outside the construction industry).
+The Boards meets regularly and are responsible for making decisions about the business, affairs and management of City Building Glasgow and Contracts respectively, , although there are a limited number of important decisions that Glasgow City Council and Wheatley Housing Group Limited have reserved e.g. a fundamental change in the business (such as moving outside the construction industry).